johnwesterman/illumio_core/README.md

 Illumio has provided a utility to help customers configure iptables on each PCE host in such a way that PCE components are protected but other services are unaffected.
 This utility, called ilo-pipgen (attached below), can be used with new or existing PCE deployments.
 With this solution, inbound connections to PCE components are permitted only from other PCE hosts and not from any other sources.

 To obtain and use instructions for ilo-pipgen [go here](https://support.illumio.com/knowledge-base/articles/Configuring-iptables-on-PCE-hosts-with-ilo-pipgen.html).
 It can also be obtained from Illumio Support, an Illumio SE or Illumio PS team members.

+### ILO-VPNGEN for multi-node security

+The file ilo-vpngen.sh can be obtained from Illumio Support, an Illumio SE or Illumio PS team member.
+Also reference the official web site above for all of the details.
+[Illumio Support for ilo-vpngen.](https://support.illumio.com/knowledge-base/articles/Enabling-encryption-with-ilo-vpngen.html)

 ## Reseting an environment